Airborne Particle Communication Through Time-varying Diffusion-Advection Channels: Communication Under Directed Wind

 \subsection{Simulation Results for Directed Wind}

 For simulations, both pulses \(p_1(t)\) and \(p_2(t)\) are created with a sampling rate of \(0.1\) \(kHz\) in the transmitter to match them exactly in the receiver.
 Before the signals are given to the channel, they are upconverted to \(1\) \(kHz\), and the channel is also simulated with this frequency.
-Only $30$ seconds of channel memory is utilized to reduce the computational cost, since the directed wind can already clear out the receiver from the previous pulses within this time.
-Because of the electronic circuitry of the receiver, an additive white Gaussian noise is added to the sampled channel output.
+Only $30$ seconds of channel memory is considered to reduce computational cost.
+This choice is justified by the fact that, under the strong directed wind regime used in the simulations, the power delay profile is highly concentrated in a short time interval, as shown in \autoref{Power_delay_profiles}-\subref{fig:PDP_tau_Rx_[0.71_0.71_1.00]_mu_[0.500_0.500_0.500_0.000]_sig_[0.001_0.500_1.000_0.500]}.
+Consequently, a $30$ second memory window is more than sufficient to capture the effective support of the channel impulse response.
+Physically, strong advection quickly carries particles past the receiver, reducing dispersion and eliminating long-delay contributions.
 The transmitter is located at \(\mathbf{z_0} = [0 \, 0 \, 1]\) and the receiver is located at \(\mathbf{x} = [ \frac{\sqrt{2}}{2} \, \frac{\sqrt{2}}{2} \,1 ]\) so that a positive mean wind indicates a mean flow from the transmitter to the receiver.